karinemiras/revolve2/README.md

 ps: for Mujoco set --headless 1 --simulator mujoco

-To **Run** and analyze a **batch** of experiments in the background (screens):
+To **Run** a **batch** of experiments in the background:

 ./experiments/default_study/run-experiments.sh

-To **Run** a **batch** of experiments and WITHOUT analysis and WITHOUT screens:
+To **Run** a **batch** of experiments using current terminal:

-./experiments/default_study/setup-experiments.sh /experiments/default_study/paramsdefault.sh
+./experiments/default_study/setup-experiments.sh experiments/default_study/paramsdefault.sh

 To **Check** the status of the **batch**:

-./experiments/default_study/check-experiments.sh /experiments/default_study/paramsdefault.sh
+./experiments/default_study/check-experiments.sh experiments/default_study/paramsdefault.sh

 and/or

 screen -list

+To only **Analyze** the results of the batch:

+./experiments/default_study/run-analysis.sh experiments/default_study/paramsdefault.sh

+To  **Watch** the best robots of the batch:

+./experiments/default_study/watch_and_record.sh experiments/default_study/paramsdefault.sh

 ps: to parameterize your own batch, make your own version of paramsdefault.sh and provide it to run-experiments.sh and other bashes

-To only **Analyze** the results the batch:

-./experiments/default_study/run-analysis.sh /experiments/default_study/paramsdefault.sh

-To  **Watch** the best robots of the experiments:

-./experiments/default_study/watch_and_record.sh /experiments/default_study/paramsdefault.sh

 ## Revolve's documentation